Pig Spirit Animal Symbolism

 Symbolism of the Pig in Eastern Culture

-People in the Eastern cultures wear pig amulets to attract good luck.
-Those with pig animal totem make wise decisions in their personal and professional lives.
+People in Eastern cultures wear pig amulets to attract good luck.
+Those with a pig animal totem make wise decisions in their personal and professional lives.

-In Japan, Korea, and China, the pig is associated with wealth and prosperity.
-Dreaming of this animal means that one will achieve their financial goal.
+In Japan, Korea, and China, the Pig is associated with wealth and prosperity.
+Dreaming of this animal means that one will achieve one’s financial goal.

 What’s the Meaning of the Pig Spirit Animal?